The Real New Testament Church

 Vertical Divider

-Measured by time and space, activity on earth is defined by specific ages.
+Concordant with time and space, activity on earth is defined by specific ages.
 God designed each age to contribute to the fulfillment of His comprehensive, eternal purpose.

 According to the Bible, the specific ages associated with the fulfillment of the purpose of God on the spatiotemporal earth include: